Particulars of International Applicants

 How can I find out if my grades are good enough to study at RWTH Aachen?

-In order to study at RWTH Aachen applicants form countries outside the European Union and EEA need to have an average grade of 2.5 in the German marking system.
+In order to study at RWTH Aachen in a Bachelor course of study, applicants from countries outside the European Union and EEA need to have an average grade of 2.5 in the German marking system.
 In the German marking system 1 is the best grade and 4 the minimum passing grade.
 5 and 6 mean that a person failed the respective course.
 2.5 is the exact middle between 1 and 4.
 In order to determine if your grade is sufficient you take the best grade and the minimum passing grade and find out the middle.
-If your grade is on the middle or better than you qualifiy for studying at RWTH Aachen.
+If your grade is in the middle or better than you qualifiy for studying at RWTH Aachen.

 Example: 100 is the best possible grade, 60 the minimum passing grade.
 If your grade is 80 or above you qualify for studying at RWTH Aachen.

 This does not apply to applications for a Master's course of study.
 There is no minimum grade for applications from individuals from outside the EU or EEA.

 What courses of study does RWTH Aachen offer?

 Please refer to the webpage Courses of Study.